-- Prof Dr Jennifer Jacobs is a clinical assistant professor at the university of Washington, USA
+- Professor Jennifer Jacobs is a clinical assistant professor at the University of Washington, USA

-- Her first study was a pilot study of acute diarrhea in children.
+- She conducted a small pilot study on acute diarrhea in children.
 The results were interesting, although not statistically significant.

-- The results were positive.
-The paper was submitted to the journal Pediatrics (highly rated with conventional medicines) and they published it.
+- The paper was submitted to the journal Pediatrics (highly rated by conventional medicine) and was subsequently published.

-- She heard a rumour that the editor of Pediatrics nearly lost his job for publishing their research.
+- Following this, Prof Jacobs heard that the editor of Pediatrics almost lost his job for publishing the research.

-- A guest editorial that was published by several known homeopathic skeptics tried to tear apart the study.
+- Then, a guest editorial was published in the journal by several known “quack-buster” homeopathic skeptics who tried to tear the study apart.